SESAM-Polimi/FULFILL_MARIO/README.md

 - Parse the prepared MARIO-formatted database.
 - Loop through each scenario, run shock calculations, and export results.
 - Aggregate and merge outputs for analysis.
+- This step runs in approximately 8 hours on a MacBook Pro M3 Pro 18 GB RAM.

 ### Outputs